racerxr650r/avrOS/README.md

 1. From your "Projects" directory, clone avrOS from github

     ```console
+    sudo apt update
+    sudo apt install git
     git clone https://github.com/racerxr650r/avrOS.git
     ```

    You will find these instructions in ./avrOS/README.md included in the project files from git.
 In addition, ./.vscode/c_cpp_properties.json configuration file is included with the project.
 This file will setup the visual studio code C/C++ intellisense to find all the appropriate include directories and files.

-2. For an automated installation, run the provided install script and then goto step #9.
+2. For an automated installation, run the provided install script and you are done.
 Else if you prefer a manual installation, skip to the next step.

-   > :memo: **Note:** This automated script will install additional tools such as minicom, gtkterm, geany, vscode, git-cola, meld, and others.
+   > :memo: **Note:** This automated script will install additional tools such as minicom, tree, devcon, and others.
 I encourage you to review the script before running it.

     ```console
     cd avrOS
-    ./install-tools.sh
+    ./install_cli_tools.sh
     ```

+   > :memo: **Note:** There are additional scripts that install and configure linux beyond the minimal steps documented here.
+One additional script (install_gui_tools.sh) installs common GUI development tools such as geany, meld, git-cola, vscode, and others to be run locally for development.
+   Another script (config_remote_pi.sh), will configure Raspberry PI OS to run headless and act as a remote development target.
+In this mode, I suggest using vscode on a host PC remotely connecting to the Raspberry Pi via WiFi.
+It's key caching technique makes it in decernible from developing locally.
+This is how I develop.
+I found using ssh and vim or neovim is a little slower.

 3. Install Gnu make, git, avr-gcc Gnu C compiler, and other tools

     ```console